-Environment Canada has issued heat warnings for East Vancouver Island, Inland Vancouver Island, Greater Victoria and the Southern Gulf Islands.
-The heat warning for Greater Victoria is currently in effect until the morning of Sunday, August 15, 2021.
+Environment Canada has issued a heat warnings Greater Victoria.
+The heat warning for Greater Victoria is currently in effect until Wednesday (July 27).
 In response to the heat warning, the Town has activated its Heat Response Plan.

 Cooling Centre at SHOAL Centre

-The SHOAL Centre in Sidney has been opened as a Cooling Centre.
-The air conditioned Cooling Centre is open 8:30 am to 5:30 pm from Wednesday, August 11 to Saturday, August 14.
+The SHOAL Centre in Sidney will serve as a Cooling Centre.
+The air conditioned Cooling Centre is open 10:00 am to 6:00 pm from Tuesday to Wednesday.

 SHOAL Centre is located at 10030 Resthaven Drive in Sidney.